aylestoneallotments/www.aylestoneallotments.co.uk/index.md

 ## A welcoming community of gardeners

-Aylestone Allotments and Leisure Gardeners Society works to promote gardening and vegetable growing.
+Aylestone Allotments and Leisure Gardeners' Society works to promote gardening and vegetable growing.
 We have more than a hundred members and [an allotment site](/about/find-us) with 200 rentable plots.

-We are a sociable organisation where experienced and novice gardeners are equally welcome.
+We are a sociable organisation on a site where experienced and novice gardeners are equally welcome.
 We run educational talks, regular social events and have our own shop.

 {% include box.html title="Fancy becoming an allotmenteer?" text="Always wanted your own allotment?
 We often have plots available, but first, why not learn a bit about what to expect." buttontext="Learn more" url="/about/how-to-join" class="box-green"  %}